-It’s one of the more famous moments of Word War Two — In September 1939, the beleaguered and hopelessly outclassed Polish army threw its antiquated cavalry regiments straight at invading German panzers with predictable results.
+IT’S ONE OF the more famous moments of Word War Two — in September 1939, the hopelessly outclassed Polish army threw antiquated cavalry regiments straight at invading German panzers with predictable results.
 In minutes, the obsolete horse guards were utterly decimated.
 And with them died an age-old European cavalry tradition — all of it swept away in a maelstrom of mechanized armour and heavy machine gun fire.
-There’s only one catch: it didn’t quite happen that way.
+There’s only one catch: It didn’t actually happen that way.

-In fact, there is little or no compelling evidence that Polish cavalry ever did dash headlong into panzers to be slaughtered wholesale.
-The entire tale is one of the enduring myths of the Second World War, one that is alive and well nearly 75 years after the outbreak of the conflict.
+There is little or no evidence that Polish cavalry ever did dash headlong into Nazi panzers to be slaughtered wholesale.
+The entire tale is one of the enduring myths of the Second World War, one that is alive and well nearly 80 years after the outbreak of the conflict.

 The truth is that when they were deployed in the first days of the German invasion, the Polish cavalry frequently prevailed in battle.
 In a series of encounters in the opening days of the war Polish riders managed to break up German infantry formations, liberate captured towns and overrun fortified positions.